ta5946/Spin/readme.md

 ---

-Is the following primary outcome correctly reported?
+Does the reported outcome match the defined primary outcome?
 Lets think step by step.

 Primary outcome: {out1}